-Independent of this, we can also look to 3Ms Plate Count Performance data.
+Independent of this, we can also look to Plate Count Performance data.

-Likewise, one will note 21% of their bacterial exclusion organisms formed colonies on 3M RYM and two Bacillus species are shown.
-This, once again, emphasizes the fallacy of conflating Bacillus genus and species and assuming the Yeast and Mold specificity in RYM plating.
+Likewise, one will note 21% of their bacterial exclusion organisms formed colonies on TYM and two Bacillus species are shown.
+This, once again, emphasizes the fallacy of conflating Bacillus genus and species and assuming the Yeast and Mold specificity in TYM plating.

-A further reminder of the complications in getting qPCR to match CFU/g can be seen in 3M’s validation data.
-Penicillium citrinum is known to be one of the most productively growing molds on 3M with a Log10 CFU/g of over 7.
+A further reminder of the complications in getting qPCR to match CFU/g can be seen in the validation data.
+Penicillium citrinum is known to be one of the most productively growing molds on plates with a Log10 CFU/g of over 7.
 Aspergillus flavus (which has killed cannabis patients) has a Log10 CFU/g of 2.12.
-This is close to a 10,000 fold difference in detection efficiency of two different molds found.
+This is close to a 100,000 fold difference in detection efficiency of two different molds tested.
 Most TYM regulations are set at 10,000 CFUs/g.
-If Aspergillus and Penicillium can vary this much on 3M, we don’t have a gold standard.
+If Aspergillus and Penicillium can vary this much, we don’t have a gold standard.
 We have an appeal to antiquity.

 An alternative hypothesis requires mentioning.
-Since Bacillus has a faster doubling time than yeast and molds, it is possible to have a lawn of bacteria that is no longer an individual colony.
+Since Bacillus has a faster doubling time than yeast and molds, it is possible to have a lawn of bacteria that is no longer an individual colony as a backdrop to fungal colonies emerging on them.
 In this case the bacteria may outnumber the fungi gDNA in DNA purification and dominate the sequencing data.
-Given its clear from 3Ms exclusion data that their plates can grow bacteria and these plates were grown for several days, this cant be ruled out.
+Given its clear from the exclusion data that their plates can grow bacteria (Bacillus) and these plates were grown for several days, this can’t be ruled out.
 Very deep sequencing may reveal low levels of background fungal DNA.